Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

    ![](/media/backend-requirements-generate-docs.png)

-1. Notice how GitHub Copilot lists out all the requirements in the file at the beginning.
+1. Notice how the GitHub Copilot lists out all the requirements in the file at the beginning.

    ![](/media/backend-requirements-list.png)